abhishekg785/Real-Time-Notification/README.txt

   Node .js and Express at the server side
   Socket.io for creating Socket connections for real time stuff MongoDB and Mongoose for the database
-  HTML and CSS for the front end part
+  HTML5 and CSS3 for the front end part and for creating simple animations.

 Things to have installed for the project: